jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 the eighteenth century or, in fact, at the time our ancestors dwelled in caves?
 And if there was, why should the additions that occurred in the nineteenth century have been more saturating than any that went before?
-Moreover, additions to the armor of capitalism are as a rule competitive with the preexisting The Vanishing of Investment Opportunity 119 pieces of it.
+Moreover, additions to the armor of capitalism are as a rule competitive with the preexisting pieces of it.
 They destroy the economic usefulness of the latter.
 Hence the task of providing equipment can never be solved once for all.
 The cases in which replacement reserves are adequate to solve it—as they normally would be in the absence of technological change—are exceptions.
 This is particularly clear where